How do you install ARMCO Barriers?

 Step 2 – Main Beams

-Next, we turn our attention to the main beam sections.
+Next, we turn our attention to the main beam specifications.
 Generally, these beams have an overall length of 3500mm with an effective length of 3200mm (an overlap of 300mm with the connecting Armco Barrier rail).

 The standard thickness of the Armco Barrier rail is 3mm.
 This is to ensure compliance with the relevant standards.
 These beams come with pre-drilled holes that perfectly line up so that the components can be connected easily.